Description

 - Average increase: 5-17 bpm

-- Related to glucagon receptor activation
+- Related to glucagon receptor start

 - No increased cardiac events in trials

-Monitoring Protocol:
+Tracking Protocol:

 - Baseline blood pressure and heart rate

-- Monthly monitoring during treatment
+- Monthly tracking during treatment

-- Cardiovascular assessment if significant changes
+- Heart assessment if major changes

 - Consider dose reduction if heart rate >100 bpm or BP changes concerning